Revival Process: Domestic

-On 11 January 2012, the Bulgarian Parliament officially recognized the 1989 expulsion as ethnic cleansing, and while some Bulgarian mainstream parties have been rebuked for their continued neglect and disregard for the events of 1989, the events of that year are widely condemned.
-While the same declaration also condemned the wider campaign of forced assimilation, the domestic legacy of those campaigns and the "Revival Process" are more contentious.
+On 11 January 2012, the Bulgarian Parliament officially condemned the "Revival Process" and recognized the events of 1989 as ethnic cleansing.
+While some Bulgarian mainstream parties have been rebuked for their continued disregard for the events of 1989, the "Revival Process" is widely condemned.

 In November 2002, the Bulgarian Orthodox Church declared all victims, including non-Christian victims, of the Bulgarian communist regime to be martyrs.

 International

-The international response to the revival process was minimal at the time.
-While some nations weakly protested the 1989 ethnic cleansing in particular, the broader "Revival Process" was soon largely forgotten.
 At a 2000 speech at Duquesne University in Pittsburgh, Pennsylvania, for example, keynote speaker and head of the National Security Agency Michael V. Hayden, made only non-specific reference to the "Revival Process" that he observed while stationed in Sofia during the Cold War because the audience would not have understood the "facts and context necessary to follow his talk."

-When it was remembered, the Revival Process is usually associated with the government of Todor Zhivkov and the Bulgarian People's Republic.
+This illustrates the limited remembrance of the "Revival Process" abroad.

-In Turkey, memory of the "Revival Process" is limited and testimony by victims is limited.
+Even in Turkey, memory of the "Revival Process" is limited and testimony by victims is limited.

-Throughout the "Revival Process", many Bulgarian Turks also refuge abroad, not only in Turkey, but also in Western Europe, especially in Austria, Germany, and Sweden.
+Throughout the "Revival Process", many sought refuge abroad in countries other than Turkey, especially in Austria, Germany, and Sweden.
 Many also found refuge in Australia, Canada, England, and the United States.
-Today, diaspora communities originating from these Bulgarian Muslim asylees remain.

 Responsibility

 One 2012 study found that Bulgarians generally blame the politicians of the time for the "Revival Process".
-When asked who bore the blame for the campaign, respondents blamed the Bulgarian Communist Party, Todor Zhivkov, and the Secret Police.
+When asked who bore the blame for the campaign, respondents blamed the Bulgarian Communist Party, Todor Zhivkov, and the secret police.
 Some respondent even blamed the Soviet Union and Leonid Brezhnev (who died in 1982).
-The same study also found that victims do not generally blame ethnic-Bulgarians and are inclined to forgive them, with much blame instead heaped on fellow-Muslim "traitors" who collaborated with the regime.
+The same study also found that victims do not generally blame ethnic Bulgarians and are inclined to forgive them, with much blame instead heaped on fellow-Muslim "traitors" who collaborated with the regime.